etalamo/getting_and_cleaning_data_assignment/codebook.md

 * test/subject_test.txt': Subject IDs

 ### Process:
-1. Merged the "X_train" with "X_test" datasets, "y_train" with "y_test" datasets and "subject_train" with "subject_test" datasets.
+1. Merged the "X_train" with "X_test" datasets.
+2. Merged the "y_train" with "y_test" datasets.
+3. Merged the "subject_train" with "subject_test" datasets.
-2. Assigned column names from "features.txt" and filtered them, leaving only the ones that are related with MEAN and STANDARD DEVIATION
+4. In the "X" merged dataset (merge of "X_train" and "X_test"), assigned column names from "features.txt" and filtered them, leaving only the ones that are related with MEAN and STANDARD DEVIATION
-3. Replaced the activities IDs with the activities labels for easier data reading.
+5. Replaced the activities IDs with the activities labels for easier data reading.
-4. Cleaned hyphens, commas and parentheses from column names and placed then lower cased to avoid typing mistakes while working with the data.
+6. Cleaned hyphens, commas and parentheses from column names and placed then lower cased to avoid typing mistakes while working with the data.
-5. Calculated the mean of each variable grouping by "subject" and "activity".
+7. Calculated the mean of each variable grouping by "subject" and "activity".

 ### Variables:
 The following variables are included in the tidy.txt file: